AHartNtkn/AHartNtkn.github.io/_posts/2021-01-08-Basic-Bijective-Godel-Encodings.md

 XTuplesToYTuples[XsToYs_][xs_] := MapThread[#1[#2] &, {XsToYs, xs}]
 ```

+<a name="headingPlus"></a>

-We can encode `N × ℕ` for finite `N` using a variation of a method used to encode coproducts. `ℕ + ℕ` can be encoded into `ℕ` by multiplying by 2 in the first case and multiplying by 2  and subtracting 1 in the second case.
+We can encode `n × ℕ` for finite `n` using a variation of a method used to encode coproducts. `ℕ + ℕ` can be encoded into `ℕ` by multiplying by 2 in the first case and multiplying by 2  and subtracting 1 in the second case.
 The other direction inverts those operations; the first in the even case and the second in the odd case.
 We can view `ℕ + ℕ` as being essentially like `2 × ℕ`.
-By generalizing the construction of that isomorphism, we can obtain an isomorphism into `N × ℕ` for general `N`.
+By generalizing the construction of that isomorphism, we can obtain an isomorphism into `n × ℕ` for general `n`.

 ```mathematica
 NatToNTimesNat[n_][x_] := {Mod[x, n], Quotient[x, n]}